Aquila96/MCS-Project/README.md

 This is a replication of the Netlogo model [Wealth Distribution](https://ccl.northwestern.edu/netlogo/models/Daisyworld) in Python.

-Turtles and patches in the netlogo model are referred to as agents and world in this implementation
+Turtles and patches in the Netlogo model are referred to as agents and world in this implementation

 ## Requirements

 - Python >= 3.7

+**The program do not require any third party libraries to run, but some commented out code for plotting purposes can be found**

 ## How to run it